taskforcesh/nandu/README.md

 ## License

 This project is provided as open source and licensed under GNU's AGPL license terms.
-If you require a commercial license please contact licenses@taskforce.sh.

 (c) 2021 Taskforce.sh Inc.